shlok191/Sentiment-Analysis-ML/README.md

 I'd love to conclude by stating that this project was definitely a very fun one for me to implement!

-I specifically implemented this for Nooks to showcase my understanding of NLP.
+I specifically implemented this to showcase my understanding of NLP at Addepar.
 I really, really hope that you really like this and that I can get to work with you all!